MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 When a record is created, it can use the label from which it originates.
-In this case, the `:greeting` label from `Hello` was implicitly used to make the field label.
+In this case, the `:greeting` label from the `Hello` is used to make the field label used within the `Record`.
+The record itself is also expressly labeled.

     run(:seasons => Record(Hello))
     #=>